 UNIVERSITY OF FLORIDA

 A first year student at University of Florida majoring in Health Sciences with a minor in Health Administration.
 Vraj blends global perspective with local action, leading initiatives on public health, interfaith dialogue, and systemic equity.
-His work bridges medicine, advocacy, and community-building.
+As a Ginsburg Fellow last year, e lead campus initiatives, from testicular cancer awareness campaigns to Holocaust remembrance events that addressed antisemitism, Islamophobia, and the dangers of historical erasure.

 -